Aykut Kocaman

 Aykut Kocaman ([ajkut kodʒaman], born 5 April 1965) is a former Turkish footballer, who played as a striker.
 He is the former manager of İstanbul Başakşehir.
 Before he made his debut 1980 with the amateur club Kabataş Altınmızrak in Istanbul, Kocaman performed gymnastics at the club Eczacıbaşı, winning 40 medals and reaching second place at the national level.
 1984, he moved to Sakaryaspor in Adapazarı, Sakarya and turned professional.
 In 1988, Kocaman signed a contract with Fenerbahçe, where he played and contributed much to the success of his club until he was transferred to Istanbulspor in 1996.

 He is one of only five players who have scored 200 goals in Süper Lig history.
 He was dismissed by Fenerbahçe despite his championship winning goal in the third from last game of the season against Trabzonspor.
 Kocaman played four seasons for Istanbulspor before retirement in 2000.
 Some say he played his last years to pass the 200 goal barrier.
 He was famous for a special move, where he would ease a high-pass on his chest and rocket the ball to the goal.
 In his playing years some fans named this move "Aykut" after him.

 Career

 Early career

 After his career as a player Kocaman served as manager of Istanbulspor for four successive seasons.
 Uzan Family withdrew its support from Istanbulspor in 2001.
 Because of this, Istanbulspor fell into financial crisis, and became 9th in 2002–03 finally in 2003.
 In 2004, financial problems at Istanbulspor forced him to leave and he signed a two-year contract to coach Malatyaspor.
 He resigned in March 2005 from his duty at Malatyaspor.
 He coached Konyaspor in the 2005–06 season and Ankaraspor in the 2006–07 season.
 He returned to Ankaraspor in the 2008–09 season.
 He mentored the talented Turkish winger Özer Hurmacı and introduced him to professional football.
-He became Fenerbahçe's Director of Football in the 2009–10 season.
+He became Fenerbahçe's sporting director in the 2009–10 season.